zy31415/viscojapan/readme.txt

 and served for inversion.

 The folder comprises three modlues which are specified in the following:
+(Please refer to a design flow chart in doc directory.)
 Module One - earthmodel
 =======================================================
 Specific tasks: